webplatform/docs-wpd/Example_Pages/JavaScript_Object/index.md

 * [[length]]
 * [[name]]

-'''''Implementation Note:''' For each ancestor, there should be a generated list of method links.''
+'''''Implementation Note:''' Transclude property descriptions from child pages.
+For each ancestor listed in the "Inherits from" of the Overview Table, there should be a generated list of method links.''

 =Methods=